-HH Finance plc ("the Company") is a public limited liability company incorporated in Malta with its registered address at 2, St Georges Court A, St Augustine Street, St Julians STJ 3200, Malta.
+HH Finance plc ("the Company") is a public limited liability company incorporated in Malta with registration number of C 84461 and registered address at 2, St Georges Court A, St Augustine Street, St Julians STJ 3200, Malta.
 The Company's bonds are listed at the Prospects Multilateral Trading Facility (MTF) of the Malta Stock Exchange.